jmvanel/semantic_forms/doc/en/administration.md

 # Database Administration

 **CAUTION:**
-The server must not be started, because Jena TDB does not allow access to the database on disk from 2 different processes.
+When running command line scripts, the server must not be started, because Jena TDB does not allow access to the database on disk from 2 different processes.

-Be sure to read previous paragrah (Running auxiliary programs)[Running auxiliary programs] before running the commands below.
+Be sure to read previous paragraph [Running auxiliary programs](#running-auxiliary-programs) before running the commands below.

+`semantic_forms` is one of those programs that are mainly driven by what is inside the database, which contains:

+- ontologies (data structure definition)
+- form specifications
+- internationalization labels (I18N) for ontologies
+- some additions to existing ontologies, that are not always accurate enough for SF, see [additions\_to\_vocabs.ttl](../../scala/forms/form_specs/additions_to_vocabs.ttl)

+So, according to her needs, the application manager can:

+- preload RDF content with a JVM (Scala) script, see [preloading RDF content](#preloading-rdf-content)
+- run with the "naked" database (and then use the links in the data pages `/display` to download ontologies and form specifications as needed)
+- devise a personalized script, either using the Scala API, or the HTTP API

+or a combination of the above.
+It is generally not a problem to run the script for preloading RDF content; there is script to undo all or one of the 4 categories of configuration data.

 ## TDB databases
 - TDB/ : data: user edits and cached URL's from internet
 - TDB2/ : timestamp for named graphs